choiszt/choiszt/README.md

              style="height: 150px;" />
       </a>
       <blockquote>
-        <p>There, I learned the philosophy of 🕸️<strong>LMMs Evaluation</strong> and gained experience in multinode model inference and multiprocessing.</p>
+        <p>There, I learned the principles of 🕸️<strong>LMMs Evaluation</strong> and was the main contributor in customizing new LMMs, implementing multi-node model inference and multiprocessing.</p>
       </blockquote>
     </td>
   </tr>